Compositional Separation of Control Flow and Data Flow: Primitive Computons

 \section{Primitive Computons}

 Like a trivial computon, a primitive one has no i-ports.
-The difference is that there is exactly one computation unit to which all ports are attached via edges.
+The difference is that there is exactly one computation unit to which all ports are attached via edges (see Definition \ref{def:computon-primitive}).
 So, every port can be either e-inport or e-outport, never both (see Proposition \ref{prop:computon-primitive-insouts}).
-This entails that a primitive computon is connected; in other words, it has neither dangling ports nor dangling computation units (see Proposition \ref{prop:computon-primitive-connected}).
-In this paper, we consider three classes of primitive computons, namely \emph{fork computons} (see Subsection \ref{sec:primitive-computons-fork}), \emph{join computons} (see Subsection \ref{sec:primitive-computons-join}) and \emph{functional computons} (see Subsection \ref{sec:primitive-computons-functional}).
+This implies a primitive computon is connected, i.e., it has neither dangling ports nor dangling computation units (see Proposition \ref{prop:computon-primitive-connected}).
+For these reasons, the underlying net of any primitive computon is deadlock-free (see Proposition \ref{prop:computon-primitive-deadlock} and Remark \ref{rem:computon-primitive-deadlock}).
+In this paper, we consider three classes of primitive computons, namely \emph{fork computons}, \emph{join computons} and \emph{functional computons}.